 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach VITA's training and development programs for its employees, whether internal or external, contribute to employee's personal and professional growth and efficiency in the performance of their tasks. trainings are held on a monthly basis unless the employees' and departments' needs/requests.
-VITA conducts an over-all post-training evaluation and feedback based on how the training was
+Management Approach VITA's training and development programs for its employees, whether internal or external, contribute to , , employee's personal and professional growth and efficiency in the performance of their tasks. otherwise requested by the concerned department.
+In 2021, it had trainings on technical topics, administrative and support, and leadership.
+ISO-FSMS compliance trainings, such as upskilling of workforce, supervisory training, fundamentals of sales capability training, food safety, and awareness orientation for all employees, were also conducted. the employees' and departments' needs/requests.
+VITA conducts an over-all post-training evaluation and feedback based on how the training was in zero to minimal effects on productivity.